anhnguyendepocen/M335/docs/class_tasks/task24_details.md

-## Task 24: A Few views on Visualization
+## Task 24: Coding Challenge
 ### Background

-This week we will learn new coding techniques and visualization principles.
-However, your case study and weekly tasks will provide time to makes sure you have for the last task of the [semester project](https://byuistats.github.io/M335/project.html).
-Please complete the required reading.
+We do not have a task due outside of class for today.
+During class, we will do a 1-hour coding challenge to give you practice for the coding challenge on the last day of class.

  * [Homework Schedule](../homework_schedule.html)